shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endraw %}
 {% endcode %}

 And that's it!
-Now we created our very first own real world CMS-Element.
+Now we created our very first own real-world CMS Element.
 You also can see the code for this guide here [shopware-real-world-cms-block](https://github.com/NinjaArmy/shopware-real-world-cms/tree/02-add-real-world-CMS element)